NEWS

 Addressing the 'affection' his dog Ranger received from the staff members, the former president penned down the most comical memo.

-Cover Image Source: U.S. Vice President George H.W.
+Former U.S. President George H.W.
 Bush and the Bush's Golden Cocker Spaniel, C. Fred, at the Vice President's residence circa 1983 in Washington, DC.
-(Photo by David Hume Kennerly/Getty Images)
+(Cover Image Source: Photo by David Hume Kennerly/Getty Images)

-Cover Image Source: U.S. Vice President George H.W.
+Former U.S. President George H.W.
 Bush and the Bush's Golden Cocker Spaniel, C. Fred, at the Vice President's residence circa 1983 in Washington, DC.
-(Photo by David Hume Kennerly/Getty Images)
+(Cover Image Source: Photo by David Hume Kennerly/Getty Images)

 Many feel an instant urge to pet and feed a dog the minute they see one.
 The instinct to provide affection and a form of love and acceptance is a default mechanism for many.
 The same was the case for former President George Bush Sr. and his staff at The White House.
 The then-president had a beloved dog named Ranger who was everyone's favorite.
 The pet was pampered so much that George HW Bush himself had to write a letter to the staff, hysterically requesting them to cut down the “filling” affection they were giving to the dog.
 His letter has become comedy gold and was shared in a post on X by @LettersOfNote.